Sign In Register

 Is Springbrook a Good Place to Live?

-Based on current data, Springbrook receives an overall livability score of 4.4 out of 5.0, earning a grade of A. Key strengths include above-average household incomes, low unemployment, abundant sunshine.
-Areas to be aware of include an elevated poverty rate, long commute times.
-Springbrook stands out as an excellent place to live, with strong marks across most quality-of-life indicators.
+Based on current data, Springbrook receives an overall livability score of 3.3 out of 5.0, earning a grade of B. Key strengths include above-average household incomes, low unemployment, abundant sunshine.
+Areas to be aware of include elevated crime rates, an elevated poverty rate, high obesity rates.
+Springbrook offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs

-The median household income in Springbrook is $250,001, which is significantly higher than the national average — 233% above $75,149.
+The median household income in Springbrook is $250,001, which is significantly higher than the national average / 233% above $75,149.
 This places Springbrook among higher-income communities.
 The job market is very strong with unemployment at just 0.0%.
 The poverty rate of 40.0% exceeds the national average of 12.4%, indicating economic hardship for a significant portion of the population.
-Workers commute an average of 38 minutes, longer than the typical American commute of 28 minutes.

 Education